Upgrading BOSH Director on AWS

 - Select your Destination region.

 - Enable Encryption.
-For more information about AMI encryption, see Encryption and AMI Copy from the Copying an AMI topic in the AWS documentation.
+For more information about AMI encryption, see the Encryption and AMI Copy section of the Copying an AMI topic in the AWS documentation.

 - Select your Master Key.
 To create a new custom key, see Creating Keys in the AWS documentation.

 - Click Copy AMI.
-You can use the new AMI you copied for the following steps.
+You can use the new AMI you copied for the next steps.